dopamine-lab/pixi-boilerplate/README.md

 # Pixi.js Project Template
+Pixi.js project quick start.
+Takes care of loading assets and intiliazing the scene.
+Just drop your images and sounds, set your viewport size and start coding.
+Simple as that 😎

+Includes:
-A Pixi.js Game project template with ES6 support via Babel 7 and Webpack 4 that includes hot-reloading for development and production-ready builds.
+* ES6 support via Babel 7 and Webpack 4

-Automatic asset scanning.
-All available assets are scanned during build and can be easily loaded from any level(scene).
-See example at `src/scenes/Splash.js`.
+* hot-reloading for development and production-ready builds
+* out of the box loader with progress bar, see src/scenes/Splash.js
+* viewport fitting and resize handling
+* easy asset accessibility from everywhere

 ## Requirements